-Often couples use the phrase, “I feel that” or “I feel like” to express something about themselves.
+Often, couples use the phrase “I feel that” or “I feel like” to express something about themselves.
 These are NOT feelings but thoughts that the person has who expressed the phrase.
 How does ‘like’ feel?
 How does ‘that’ feel?
-Often people use these phrases to justify their position, a thought or an opinion.
+Often, people use these phrases to justify their position, a thought, or an opinion.
 These phrases are used to state items that the speaker expresses with the belief that the expressed ‘feeling’ should not be questioned or challenged because the word ‘feel like’ or ‘feel that’ is included.

-These phrases, to include it ‘seems like’, does not have any merit to justify a position of emotion.
-Its base is an opinion stated, usually, about the current situation.
-These phrases can get couples in trouble as it can cause opinions to be argued.
-They may be a way to express frustration, fear, loneliness or abandonment.
+However convincing they may seem, these phrases do not have any merit to justify a position of emotion.
+They’re base is an opinion stated, usually, about the current situation.
+These phrases can get couples in trouble as they can lead to arguments on opinions.
+They may be a way to express frustration, fear, loneliness, or abandonment.
 These phrases can also be used to defend a position so that they protect themselves from being vulnerable with their mate.
-These phrases doesn’t allow a an effort to create closeness to be effective.
-Opinions are not typically used to cause connection, but more so an attempt to cause agreement so that the potential of conflict goes down.
+These phrases don’t allow an effort to create closeness to be effective.
+Opinions are not typically used to cause connection but more so an attempt to cause agreement so that the potential of conflict goes down.
 Those two can often be different.